Boom Rock Farm Restoration

 In addition to protecting the wetlands, we need to provide safe access across the wetlands by building pedestrian bridges.

-With no vehicle access to the wetlands, our bridges are designed with individual lightweight components that can be transported by foot and assembled on site.
+With no vehicle access to the wetlands, our bridges will be designed with individual lightweight components that can be transported by foot and assembled on site.

-Once installed they will not only provide worker access, but also allow for visitors to view the wetlands from above on open days.
+Once installed they will not only provide access for planting contractors, but also allow for visitors to view the wetlands from above on planting and open days.

 Our ethos

-This is our opportunity to get in ‘gumboots and all’ - lead by example and inspire change for our rural community, our dog community, and guardians of remaining wetlands across New Zealand.
+This is our opportunity to get in ‘gumboots and all’ - lead by example and inspire change for our rural community, our dog community, and guardians of remaining wetlands across New Zealand - collectively we can contribute to Wellington’s “outer green belt.”

 Our supporters

-We'll be hosting planting and bridge building events and would love to see you out there.
+We'll be hosting planting and bridge-building events and would love to see you out there.
 These will be dog / family friendly events and a chance to see the farm.
-Prepare to get a little muddy on bridge building days!
+Prepare to get a little muddy !

-In the meantime, please support Boom Rock Farm Restoration by contributing to our wetland fencing and bridging projects, or our planting programme.
+In the meantime, please support Boom Rock Farm Restoration by contributing to our wetland preservation, bridge project and our planting programme.

 Give and ye shall receive